benmslade/neurodesk.github.io/content/en/tutorials/electrophysiology/meg_connectivity.md

 snr = 1.0
 inv_method = 'dSPM' # Can use MNE or sLORETA
-parc = 'aparc'      # The specifiies which parcellation (atlas) to use.
+parc = 'aparc'      # The specifies which parcellation (atlas) to use.
 Can use 'aparc' 'aparc.a2009s' instead. lambda2 = 1.0 / snr ** 2

 # Compute inverse operator